Zorgonatis/Stabs-EDH/README.md

 ### Intended Model & Tuning

 - **Model:** `GLM-5` (thinking variant recommended)
-- **Default Provider:** `OpenRouter` with model `z-ai/glm-5`
+- **Default Provider:** `Z.AI` with model `glm-5`
-- **Alternative:** This preset is fully compatible with any GLM provider including NanoGPT (`zai-org/glm-5-original:thinking`) or the official z.ai API.
+- **Alternative:** This preset is compatible with any GLM provider, but results may vary: Z.AI is the consistent choice.

 The following parameters are enabled (Additional Parameters in your API Connections) to ensure thinking and sampling are set for creative writing.
-Additionally, as of GLM-4.7, we should include clear_thinking: 'true' to not reuse past reasoning context.
-These are only strictly required for the coding plan API under Custom provider (recommended over z.ai direct provider in ST).
+Additionally, as of GLM-4.7, we can include clear_thinking: 'true' to not reuse past reasoning context.
+These are NOT required but do not hurt to set in case of poor backend configuration.

 ```yaml
 thinking: